Employment / Internship Opportunities

 - The student must be currently enrolled and work-study eligible--please check with financial aid before applying to find out if you are eligible, and for what type of work-study (state or federal)

-The position will be responsible for general office duties as assigned by the Director, Adminstrative Assistant, and the Graduate Assistants within the Women's Resource Center and Stryker Institute for Leadership Development.
-Some of the general office duties assigned will be filing, scrapbooking, running errands, and other general types of duties.
-The position reports directly to the Administrative Assistant and should contact the current Administrative Assistant for interviews.
-The current contact information is listed below:
+The position will be responsible for general office duties as assigned by all staff within the Women's Resource Center and Stryker Institute for Leadership Development.
+Some of the general office duties assigned will be clerical duties, public relations, and general tasks.
+The position reports directly to the Assistant Director and Administrative Assistant, contact information is listed below:

 Or feel free to stop in and leave your name and contact information at the front desk.